youcan-shop/coding-challenges/DevOps Engineer/README.md

 - Accuracy to follow instructions.
 - Code readability and coding style (PSR).
 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit.
-- Quality of documentation (The readme should be short and concise, like open source projects readme).
+- Quality of documentation (The readme should be short and concise, like open source projects readme, it should contain all necessary step to build and make the app running.

 ## Instructions
 - Put more focus on code quality and less on speed